Haarlem oil

 Old german advertisement for Haarlem oil as cure for stomach, gut, liver and bile sickness.

-Haarlem oil (haarlemmerolie), also called medicamentum gratia probatum, is a dietary supplement.
+Haarlem oil (haarlemmerolie), also called medicamentum gratia probatum, is a patent medicine and dietary supplement.
 The potion is a mixture of sulfur, herbs and terebinth oil.
 It is produced in Haarlem, Netherlands.

 It was invented in 1696 by Claes Tilly and was marketed as a cure for many ailments.

 The word haarlemmerolie (with a lowercase 'h') is now used in Dutch to indicate a fix for all problems.
 For example: "lowering taxes will be like haarlemmerolie for the economy".
 This is also used sarcastically.